 Honored

 She is honored to accept this appointment which runs through June, 2025.
 She is also a host of NASW Social Work Talks podcast.
-Recent episodes include why a Therapist Professional Will is so important and Economic Well Being.
+Recent episodes include a discussion about Psychedelic Assisted Therapy, a conversation about why It's Never Too Late to Become a Therapist and an interview with legendary couples therapist Terry Real.

 Active Media Contributor